Roy-Kid/flowie/CONTRIBUTING.md

 # How to develop on this project

-flowie2 welcomes contributions from the community.
+flowie welcomes contributions from the community.

 **You need PYTHON3!**